Your Solar Owner Rep.

 GAIA has created 4 pathways to help owners meet solar and battery storage requirements and determine the best solution for the highest return:

-Pathway 1 for California projects required to meet solar and battery code
+For California projects subject to solar and battery code requirements.

-Pathway 2 for individual projects with under 500kW of solar
+For individual projects with under 500kW of solar.

 Pathway 1 for California Projects